segundofarina/StickMan/README.md

 # Stickman Code Definition

-Stickman is a basic programming language, just code and see the person move!
+Stickman is a basic programming language for controlling a stickman.
+The output is printed in console.

 ### Code entry point
 The code's entry point is defined as: